tinyheero/R-Heatmaps/README.md

     * [heatmap-cluster.html](http://htmlpreview.github.io/?https://github.com/tinyheero/R-Heatmaps/blob/master/heatmap-cluster.html): The final output of `heatmap-cluster.Rmd`.
     * data: Folder containing the data files required for the `heatmap-cluster.Rmd` file.

+		If you are unable to `git clone` this repository, you can also download a packaged version of this repository through the releases link (at the top).
+Please contact me if you are having trouble with either step.

 2. Install [Rstudio](https://www.rstudio.com/) (if you haven't already).
 3. Inside of Rstudio, make sure you install the following R packages: